 A visit to a doctor is always important because there may be other complications that can only be identified by performing various diagnostic tests.
 The tests the doctor may ask you to do will depend on the cause, exact location and severity of your back pain, as well as your age and current health.

 Some of the more common diagnostic tests for back pain include X-rays, CT Scans, MRIs, Bone Scans and Myelograms.
-Your doctor will decide on a treatment strategy depending on what the results of these tests are.
+Your doctor will decide on a treatment strategy depending on the results of these tests.

 For more intense pain, your doctor may administer one or more steroid injections.
-These help reduce pain and promote healing so that you can progress into physiotherapy more easily.
+This helps to reduce pain and promote healing so that you can progress into physiotherapy more easily.

 Physiotherapy typically involves stretching, strengthening and low-impact exercises.
 All of these work to relieve pain, keep your back strong and prevent the injury from recurring.